Pulp fiction has long been fascinated by sharks, and pulp published in Australia is no exception.

 Some of the titles, Shark Attack!, published by Horwitz in 1962, and Killer Shark, published by the same company in 1975, are instant novel style sensationalist primers on the dangers of shark attacks and how to survive them.
 Zane Grey Shark, published by Horwitz’s adults only imprint, Scripts, in 1977, shamelessly capitalises on the name of the famous western writer and is in fact a collection of non-fiction pieces edited by Loren Grey, his son.
 Shark Hunter, published by Horwitz in 1978, features another key focus of pulp’s fascination with sharks, the grizzled out-door types who hunt them

 Death Island, published in 1973, is part of Horwitz’s long running John Slater war series.
 The lurid cover is by Col Cameron, a prominent Horwitz illustrator in the 1960s and early 1970s.
 Cameron also did two of the three Adam magazine covers below.
+Only the Strong is another shark themed fiction effort, published by Horwitz in 1981.

 But the most interesting titles relate to the infamous ‘Shark Arm Case’, which took place in 1935 when a 3.5 metre tiger shark being held captive in Aquarium in the Sydney bayside suburb of Coogee, regurgitated a human arm.
 Before it had been captured the shark had devoured a smaller shark which had originally eaten the human hand.
 Fingerprints taken from the hand showed that it had originally belonged to a former boxer, police informer and small-time hoodlum, James Smith.
 The subsequent investigation led to a businessman, Reginald Holmes, who had previously employed Smith to undertake insurance scams, along with another man, a body builder named Patrick Brady who was eventually tried for Smith’s murder.
 Holmes was subsequently found dead in his car, the victim of an apparent suicide, although there was strong speculation that he was in fact murdered.